 In April 1968, Herb Alpert and Jerry Moss announced that they had created a partnership with Perry Leff to create A&M Productions, a film and television subsidiary of A&M Records.
 Leff would be A&M Productions president and serve on its board of directors with Alpert as Executive Vice President, Moss as treasurer, Abe Somer as secretary and Gil Friesen as vice president.
 A&M Productions was located on the A&M Records lot.
 A&M Productions opened on May 1, 1968.
 Initial plans included using A&M recording artists in films and TV.

 One of Leff's first film rights acquisitions was God Speed the Night by Jerome Ross and Dorothy Davies followed by A Case of Need by Jeffrey Hudson in August 1968.

 A&M Films was officially formed around July 1981 to acquire and develop properties for film, television and theater.
-Gil Friesen was named president and CEO and Andy Meyer was appointed Executive Vice President.
+Gil Friesen was named president and CEO and Andy Meyer was appointed Executive Vice President with responsibility for acquiring and developing properties and managing the company.
 A&M Films was to be mutually exclusive from A&M Records.

 A&M Films oversaw production of promotional films, often of bands rehearsing on the A&M Soundstage.
 These promotional films were the forerunner to music videos.

 A&M Films created motion pictures through three vehicles: (1) selling acquired properties to another studio, (2) splitting the rights with another production company or (3) raising money independently.
 A&M Records did not finance any of the 18 films that formed its catalog.
 The top box three office draws were The Beast with $55.2M; La Bamba with $52.7M, and S.F.W. with $44.2M in receipts.
 The other films all grossed less than $20M.